P站视频

 Living as a Cancer of Unknown Primary Survivor

 For some people with cancer of unknown primary (CUP), treatment can remove or destroy the cancer.
 The end of treatment can be both stressful and exciting.
 You may be relieved to finish treatment, but it’s hard not to worry about cancer coming back.
-This is very common if you’ve had cancer.
+This is very common if you have had cancer.

 Life after CUP means returning to some familiar things and making some new choices.